Prescription Assistance Program

 - Provider referrals and self referrals are accepted

-- Must be an established patient at the Larry Combest Community Health & Wellness Center to receive this service
+- Must be an established patient at one of the clinic locations

 For more information call 806.743.9355